camunda-community-hub/zeebe-http-worker/README.md

 ### Placeholders

+**Please note that the current way of handling placeholders is subject to change in the future, especially with https://github.com/zeebe-io/zeebe/issues/3417**

 You can use placeholders in the form of `{{PLACEHOLDER}}` at all places, they will be replaced by

 * custom headers from the BPMN model